At Golestan, we value nature, kindness, creativity, diligence, curiosity, and responsibility.

 Golestan applies a heuristic approach to teaching and a holistic approach to living.
 From the rich lesson plans, to the wholesome foods the children eat, every detail has been thought out and is practiced with the utmost authenticity.

-Golestan offers three programs: daily preschool program, after school program and a summer camp program.
-Through our Colab, Golestan provides probono support and opportunities for collaboration with schools all over the world.
+Golestan is an International Baccalaureate Candidate Preschool, elementary, after school and a summer camp program.
+Through our Colab, Golestan provides probono support and collaboration with schools all over the world.

-Golestan was the first preschool to be selected as an Ashoka Changemaker school.
+In 2016, Golestan was the first (and only) preschool to be selected as an Ashoka Changemaker school.

 Our Approach to Food